perfumerlabs/images/upload/api.md

 ### Upload an image

-POST /image - upload an image, provide a file within form-data body with a key "file".
+POST /image - upload an image, provide a file within form-data body with a key "file" and scope key (optional).

 Response: JSON with 4 fields - status, digest, download, thumbnail.